 Stress tends to worsen brain function.
 So it’s possible that stress-reducing activities like yoga or meditation might help in MCI.

 Yoga has mainly been studied in older adults with “normal” cognition.
 Results suggest yoga can benefit cognition but further research is recommended.

-Meditation may improve MCI.
-A small study found that mindfulness-based stress reduction was associated with encouraging brain changes on functional MRI scans.
+Meditation and related mindfulness practices may improve MCI.
+Smaller studies, such as this one, have found that a mindfulness program was associated with encouraging brain changes on functional MRI scans.